-So we can see that only the portion of our data until the first blank cell is sorted and the rest of the part remains unsorted.
+As a result, we can see that only a portion of our data until the first blank cell is sorted, while the remainder remains unsorted.

 ➤ If you have a blank cell in your data table, select the whole data table to sort by value.